At the Hospital

 heart failure) until you are matched with a donor

-are prior to surgery, which organ was transplanted, and whether your body
+are before the surgery, which organ was transplanted, and how well your body

 lung transplant than for a kidney transplant.
 Some people are out of the

-hospital within a few days after their transplant, while others may need to
+hospital within a few days after their transplant.
+Others may need to

 stay for a few weeks.